Download Norovirus Readiness Kits

-Norovirus is widely known for causing outbreaks of illness among large numbers of people on cruise ships.
+Norovirus is widely known for causing outbreaks of illness in settings where groups of people assemble.
 Since the original virus was identified in 1968, there has been increasing recognition of norovirus as an agent of viral gastroenteritis traced to restaurants and catered meals, nursing homes, schools and camps.
 In 2006, the Centres for Disease Control and Prevention (CDC) estimated that at least 50 percent of foodborne outbreaks in the United States were attributed to norovirus1 with 60 percent in restaurants and banquet facilities, 9 percent in private homes, 8 percent in the workplace, 4 percent in schools, and 2 percent in healthcare.
 Other cases occurred in camps, churches/temples, fairs, festivals, picnics, and in prisons/jails.2 While the source of many cases is unknown, foodborne (source of 57 percent of cases), water (3 percent of cases) and person-to-person spread (16 percent of cases) may be involved.3 Norovirus is also an increasingly common cause of gastroenteritis outbreaks in Europe4 and other countries.

 Noroviruses cause acute gastroenteritis: nausea, frequent and violent vomiting, and/or diarrhea.
 Other symptoms include low-grade fevers, chills, headaches, muscle aches and fatigue.
 Onset occurs in as little as 12 hours from exposure, but commonly takes 24 to 48 hours after ingesting the virus.
 The illness usually lasts one to two days, and in most cases recovery occurs without problems unless the person becomes dehydrated from the illness.
 This is a higher risk in very young, elderly or immunocompromised persons.